 In recent years many firms have dropped annual (or quarterly) appraisals in favour of 'continuous conversations'.
 Whichever approach you take, doing it well requires skill and care.
-This checklist for appraisals is a useful starting point, writes Jo Kangurs, director of KeystoneHR Consultancy.
-(Updated 5 October 2021)
+This checklist for appraisals is a useful starting point, writes Georgie Whitmore, head of people at Shieldpay.
+(Updated 22 February 2023)

 - Schedule regular appraisals for each employee.
 Aim for at least once a year, but ideally quarterly.